 Ranging in scale from the tiny to the monumental, an international array of approximately forty functional objects and sculpture will demonstrate the keen conceptual, design, and technical contributions of these underappreciated artists.
 Blown, cast, slumped, lamp worked, or made in unexpected ways, the glass work in Fired Up emphasizes the magical interaction of the medium with light.

-Fired Up: Contemporary Glass by Women Artists from the Toledo Museum of Art is generously supported by Novant Health and UTC Aerospace Systems.
-It is co-organized by the Toledo Museum of Art and The Mint Museum.
+Fired Up: Contemporary Glass by Women Artists from the Toledo Museum of Art is generously supported by Novant Health and UTC Aerospace Systems, with additional support provided by the Founders' Circle Ltd. It is co-organized by the Toledo Museum of Art and The Mint Museum.

 Media Partners: The Charlotte Observer and Adams Outdoor Advertising.